Scottsdale Family Law Mediation Attorneys

 Almost all Arizona family law trials are bench trials.
 By design, the judge knows almost nothing about the family or its circumstances.
 That impartiality is often the key to a fair decision.
 However, some people have a hard time accepting an outcome which a remote judge seemingly dictated unilaterally.
 That’s especially true if the person has an issue accepting authority.

 Mediation has the opposite dynamic.
 The third-party mediator is a facilitator as opposed to a decision-maker.
-Additionally, a Phoenix family law attorney is not a decision-maker either.
+Additionally, a Scottsdale family law attorney is not a decision-maker either.
 During mediation, attorneys are more like advisors.

 Instead, the parties have almost complete control over the outcome.
 This control contributes to the feelings of empowerment mentioned above.
 Additionally, control usually increases voluntary compliance.
 That means fewer motions to modify, and more importantly, fewer motions to enforce.
 Since these things mean lower legal fees in the future, mediation effectively ties everything together.